AmrGomaa3/Custom-Deque/README.md

 ### 2. **No Modulo Arithmetic**

-* Typical array deques wrap indices with `(index % capacity)`; this implementation avoids it entirely.
+* Typical array deques wrap indices with `(index % capacity)`; this implementation avoids it entirely, which is more friendly for modern CPUs.
 * This reduces index calculation overhead and can be more cache-friendly for sequential access.

 ### 3. **Symmetrical Growth & Shrink**